john-science/python_for_scientists/classes/18_mongo/lecture_18_mongo.md

 ### MapReduce

 The `MapReduce` framework in Mongo DB is undoubtedly used by a lot of people.
 But I'm not one of them, so I won't say a lot about it.
-It provides access for you to write your own Map and Reduce functions (in JavaScript), but not a Filter function, which is typically the third function to be included.
-I guess this can be accomplished with a `select` query, but it still seems like an omission to me.
+It provides access for you to write your own Map and Reduce functions (in JavaScript).
+But it does not provide a Filter option, so I guess you have to do that with a `select` query.

 Using `MapReduce` goes something like this: